About the course

-As a first-year full-time student, or in your first two years as a part-time student, you will follow courses of instruction in criminological research methods to develop your skills whilst working under the guidance of at least one supervisor who will be an acknowledged authority on their chosen topic.
+As a first-year full-time student, or in your first two years as a part-time student, you will be admitted in the first instance to Probationer Research Student (PRS) status and will follow courses of instruction in criminological research methods to develop your skills whilst working under the guidance of at least one supervisor who will be an acknowledged authority on their chosen topic.

 Skills training sessions are offered by the Centre for Criminology, Faculty of Law and Social Sciences Division as appropriate to different stages of the graduate career.
 There are also opportunities to access advanced and specialist research training provided elsewhere in the division and University.

 The areas in which members of the Centre for Criminology are able to offer supervision include:

 - crime, risk and justice

 - border control and the criminalisation of migration

 - the politics of crime and justice